centreon/centreon/centreon-awie/doc/en/Export.rst

 Export configured Centreon Web objects
 **************************************

-Once you have configured properly all Centreon Web objects you need (Poller, Hosts, Services, Contacts, Time Periods... ) then you can export them forward another Centreon Web platform by going to:
+Once you have properly configured all Centreon Web objects you need (Poller, Hosts, Services, Contacts, Time Periods... ) then you can export them towards another Centreon Web platform by going to:

 Configuration > Import/Export